-- Residential uses are intended for habitation by one (1) or more individuals on a wholly or primarily non-transient basis.
+- 1. Residential uses are intended for habitation by one (1) or more individuals on a wholly or primarily non-transient basis.
 These uses usually include accommodations for cooking, sleeping, bathing, and similar common areas typically associated with habitation.
 Residential uses include, but are not limited to the following housing types: - (1) Single-family detached A structure consisting of a single dwelling unit which is for occupancy by one (1) or more persons on a single parcel or lot. - (2) Single-family attached A structure consisting of one (1) or more attached single dwelling unit which is for occupancy by one (1) or more persons on separate parcels or lots.
-Examples include but are not necessarily limited to townhomes. - (3) Duplex A structure consisting of two (2) dwelling units on the same parcel or lot.
-Two (2) family homes are commonly referred to as a duplex. - (4) Multi-Family dwelling A structure consisting of five (5) or more dwelling units on the same parcel or lot.
-Multi-Family-dwelling homes include, but are not limited to garden apartments, apartments, condominiums.
+Examples include but are not necessarily limited to townhomes and rowhouses. - (3) Two-family Duplex A structure consisting of two (2) dwelling units on the same parcel or lot.
+Two (2) family homes are commonly referred to as a duplex. - (4) Multi-Family_dwelling A structure consisting of three five (3-5) or more dwelling units on the same parcel or lot.
+Multi-Family_dwelling homes include, but are not limited to garden apartments, apartments, condominiums, and in some cases attached townhomes or rowhouses on a single lot or parcel.
 Multi-dwellings do not include townhomes, which are located on individual lots. - (5) Institutional and residential care facilities A facility licensed by or under the authority of the Department of Health and Human Services under ORS 443.400 to 443.460 which provides residential care alone or in conjunction with treatment or training or a combination thereof for six (6) to fifteen (15) individuals who need not be related.
 Examples include residential care homes, group homes, halfway homes, etc.